 Inflows from FIB payouts will be categorized as Protection in the detailed view of the chart.

-Specifics about the policy can be found in the chart legend, Detailed Info view of the chart legend.
+Specifics about the policy can be found in the chart details by clicking on Year View.

 Policy premiums are listed on the Expenses tab, categorised as Basic expenses.
 Premium payments and the potential annual Benefit Amount, as of the selected year, are tracked on the Protection tab.